CDSecurity/audits/audit reports/DORA_review.md

 ## Severity

-**Impact:** High, as the epochs are important part of the protocol and the logic will be broken.
+**Impact:** High, as the epochs, are an important part of the protocol and the logic will be broken.

 **Likelihood:** High, as it will happen every time a cluster is processed.

 ## Description

-An `epoch` is a pre-determined period of time which is used to decide when to reorganize tribes and redraw the clans.
+An `epoch` is a pre-determined period of time that is used to decide when to reorganize tribes and redraw the clans.
 Therefore, it is used to store the values of any pairings for a given `epoch` in a mapping.
 The variable is initialized with default value 0 inside `SupraSValueFeedVerifier` :

 `uint256 epochCount = 0;`